Enough With the Ceremonies! Can We Just Be Real?

 We’ve made it through another May!
 With school wrapping up, families rev into overdrive.
 Our society’s compulsion to celebrate and sensationalize every arbitrarily assigned group participation manifests in a hellish torrent of non-stop self-aggrandizing and inauthentic ceremony.
 Each moment of shared space now warrants fan fair comparable to the Oscars.
-Every modicum of adversity- every cute utterance from a youth “deserves” a raucous standing ovation.
+Every modicum of adversity and every cute utterance from a youth warrants a raucous standing ovation.
 “They’re so brave.”
-Reality and respect for private and family time are the casualties of a social media induced obsession with self-promotion and constantly curated image.
+Reality and free time are the casualties of a social media induced obsession with self-promotion and constantly curated image.

 In May, you can say goodbye to family dinners and any illusions you may have about taking the kids camping.
 Monday night is the senior awards ceremony.
 Tuesday is your sophomore’s baseball banquet.
 Wednesday, the teachers’ banquet.
 Thursday, the Student Council Banquet.
 Friday is Suzy’s end of year field trip for her athletic training class.
 Saturday is your niece’s college graduation and party.
 Finally, your third grader has a volleyball banquet on Sunday- Mother’s Day.
 Next week is prom, senior clap-outs, more graduations and a seemingly endless gauntlet of pomp and circumstance.